chaseporter/tabgen/README.md

 For file organization would like an option to start new projects where all recordings belonging to a certain project would exist.

 ## Future Feature List
-Multi Tracking and then assembling multiple tracks into a single audio file\n Metronome \n noise cancelling \n effect adding \n
+Multi Tracking and then assembling multiple tracks into a single audio file
+Metronome
+noise cancelling
+effect adding